Strong mixing for the periodic Lorentz gas flow with infinite horizon: Introduction and Main result

 We are interested here in the question of strong mixing.
 We recall that an infinite measure preserving system $(\hat X,\hat T,\hat\mu)$ is said to be strongly mixing if there exist a sequence $\widehat{a}_n\to\infty$ and a class of integrable functions $f,g$ so that

+as $n\rightarrow +\infty$.
 The sequence $\widehat{a}_n$ gives the speed of convergence to $0$ of $\int_{\hat M}f.g\circ \hat T^n\, d\hat\mu$.
 The first such rate was obtained in~\cite{Thaler00} for a very restrictive class of intermittent maps preserving an infinite measure.
 This was later generalized to larger classes of such maps in~\cite{MT12} and~\cite{Gouezel11}.
-For other notions of mixing in the infinite measure set up (such as local-global and global-global) introduced in~\cite{Lenci10} (see also~\cite{DNL21,DNP22} and the reference therein).
+For other notions of mixing in the infinite measure set up (such as local-global and global-global) were introduced in~\cite{Lenci10} (see also~\cite{DNL21,DNP22} and references therein).

 In the set up of the \emph{discrete} time Lorentz gas $(\widetilde M,\widetilde T,\widetilde\mu)$, mixing in the sense of~\eqref{def:mix} is well understood in both finite and infinite horizon case and it is a direct consequence of a mixing local limit theorem (MLLT) for the cell change (see e.g. \cite[Section 3]{Pene18b}).
-For the finite horizon case, we refer to~\cite{SV04} for the key LLT (which implies MLLT and thus, mixing) and to~\cite{Pene18} for expansions of any order.
-In the much more difficult set up of infinite horizon case, we refer to~\cite{SV07} for LLT (which again, implies MLLT and mixing) and to~\cite{PeneTerhesiu21} for error terms.
-There is a pletora of limit theorems known in the discrete time set up with finite horizon case.
+For the finite horizon case, we refer to~\cite{SV04} for the key LLT (which can be generalized in MLLT and thus provides mixing) and to~\cite{Pene18} for expansions of any order.
+In the much more difficult set up of infinite horizon case, we refer to~\cite{SV07} for LLT (which, again, leads to MLLT and mixing) and to~\cite{PeneTerhesiu21} for error terms.
+There is a plethora of limit theorems known in the discrete time set up with finite horizon case.
 Some results are also known for the discrete time Lorentz gas with infinite horizon case (in particular,~\cite{SV07,ChDo09} and more recently,~\cite{PeneTerhesiu21}).

 Mixing for \emph{continuous} time Lorentz gas $(\widetilde{\mathcal M},(\Phi_t)_t,\widetilde\nu)$ is seriously more challenging.
 Even in the set up of the \emph{finite} horizon Lorentz gas flow, mixing in the sense of~\eqref{def:mix} was open until the work of~\cite{DN20} and very recently, expansions of any order have been obtained in \cite{DNP22}.
 Strictly speaking, the work~\cite{DN20} focused on a mixing local limit theorem (MLLT) for the Sinai billiard flow with \emph{finite} horizon, but as in \cite{DNP22}, mixing in the sense of~\eqref{def:mix} and MLLT are equivalent.
 For related, but weaker, results on MLLT for group extensions of suspension flows with bounded roof function, not applicable as such to Sinai billiards we refer to~\cite{AT20}.